streamsets/pipeline-library/datacollector/databricks-delta-lake/Salesforce CDC to Delta Lake/README.md

    </td>
    <td class="entry cellrowborder" headers="d108933e1968 ">Personal access token used to connect to the Databricks
                                             cluster.<div class="note tip"><span class="tiptitle">Tip:</span> To secure sensitive information such as tokens,
-                  you can use <a class="xref" title="Similar to runtime properties, runtime resources are values that you define in a file local to the Data Collector and call from within a pipeline.
-But with runtime resources, you can restrict the permissions for the files to secure information.">runtime resources</a> or <span class="ph"><a class="xref">credential stores.</a></span></div>
+                  you can use <a class="xref" href="https://streamsets.com/documentation/datacollector/latest/help/index.html?contextID=concept_bs4_5nm_2s" title="Similar to runtime properties, runtime resources are values that you define in a file local to the Data Collector and call from within a pipeline.
+But with runtime resources, you can restrict the permissions for the files to secure information.">runtime resources</a> or <span class="ph"><a class="xref" href="https://streamsets.com/documentation/datacollector/latest/help/index.html?contextID=concept_bt1_bpj_r1b">credential stores.</a>
+</span></div>
 </td>
   </tr>
   <tr>